'Welcome to the future' - LIV mocks PGA shake-up

 "Imitation is the greatest form of flattery.
 Congratulations PGA Tour.
 Welcome to the future," LIV tweeted.

-The four majors - the Masters, the US Open, the Open Championship and the PGA Championship - and the Players Championship will remain with a full field and have cuts.
+The four majors - the Masters, the US Open, the Open Championship and the PGA Championship - and the Players Championship will remain with a full field of up to 156 players and have cuts at the halfway stage after two rounds.

 What are the changes?